+Harvest limits Open season

+Hunting

-Harvest limits Open season Hunting Black Bear: 2 bears, no more than one may be a blue or glacier bear Sept.
+Black Bear: 2 bears, no more than one may be a blue or glacier bear Sept.
 1-June 30.

+Deer:

-4 deer by Federal registration permit; however, no more than one may be an antlerless deer.
-Antlerless deer may be taken only during the period Oct.
-15-Dec.
-31. July 24-Dec.
-31. The Federal public lands on Prince of Wales Island are closed to hunting of deer from Aug.
+5 deer; however, no more than one may be an antierless deer.
+Antierless deer may be taken only during the pe- riod Oct.
+15-Federal/State harvest report.
+The Tongass National Forest Supervisor is authorized to reduce the harvest to 4 deer based on conservation concerns, in consultation with ADF&G and the Chair of the South- east Alaska Subsistence Regional Advisory Council.
+July 24-Dec.
+31.

+The Federal public lands on Prince of Wales Island, excluding the southeast portion (lands south of the West Arm of Cholmondeley Sound draining into Cholmondeley Sound or draining eastward into Clarence Strait), are closed to hunting of deer from Aug.
 1 to Aug.
-15, except by Federally-qualified subsistence users holding a Federal registration permit.
+15, except by Federally qualified subsistence users hunting under these regulations.

 Coyote: 2 coyotes Sept.
 1-Apr.
+30.

-30. Fox, Red (including Cross, Black, and Silver Phases): 2 foxes Nov.
+ox, Red (including Cross, Black, and Silver Phases): 2 foxes Nov.
 1-Feb.
+15.

-15. Hare (Snowshoe): 5 hares per day Sept.
+lare (Snowshoe): 5 hares per day Sept.
 1-Apr.
+30.

+ynx: 2 lynx

-30. Lynx: 2 lynx Dec.
-1-Feb.
-15. Wolf: 5 wolves.
-The Forest Supervisor (or designee) may close the Federal hunting and trapping season in consulta- tion with ADF&G and the Chair of the Southeast Alaska Subsistence Regional Advisory Council, when the combined Federal-State harvest quota is reached.
-Sept.
-1-Mar.
-31. Wolverine: 1 wolverine Nov.
+Volf: 5 wolves.
+The Tongass National Forest Supervisor (or designee) may close the Federal hunting and trapping season in consultation with ADF&G and the Chair of the Southeast Alaska Subsistence Regional Advisory Council, when the combined Federal-State harvest quota is reached.

+Volverine: 1 wolverine Nov.
 10-Feb.
+15.

-15. Grouse (Spruce and Ruffed): 5 per day, 10 in possession Aug.
+arouse (Spruce and Ruffed): 5 per day, 10 in possession Aug.
 1-May 15.

 Ptarmigan (Rock, Willow, and White-tailed): 20 per day, 40 in possession Aug.
 1-May 15.

-Harvest limits Open season

 Trapping

 Beaver: No limit Dec.
 1-May 15.

 Coyote: No limit Dec.
 1-Feb.
 15.

-Fox.
-Red (including Cross, Black, and Silver Phases): No limit Dec.
+ox, Red (including Cross, Black, and Silver Phases): No limit Dec.
 1-Feb.
 15.

-Lynx: No lìmit Dec.
+ynx: No limit Dec.
 1-Feb.
 15.

-Marten: No limit Dec.
+Aarten: No limit Dec.
 1-Feb.
 15.

-Mink and Weasel: No limit Dec.
+link and Weasel: No limit Dec.
 1-Feb.
 15.

-Muskrat: No limit Dec.
+luskrat: No limit Dec.
 1-Feb.
 15.

 Otter: No limit Dec.
 1-Feb.
 15.

-Wolf: No limit Nov.
+Volf: No limit.
+The Tongass National Forest Supervisor (or designee) may close the Federal hunting and trapping season in consultation with ADF&G and the Chair of the Southeast Alaska Subsistence Regional Advisory Council, when the combined Federal-State harvest quota is reached.
+Any wolf taken in Unit 2 must be sealed within 30 days of harvest.
+Nov.
 15-Mar.
-15.
+31.

-Wolverine: No limit Nov.
+Volverine: No limit Nov.
 10-Apr.
 30.

+1107.
+TO Apr.
+00.

-(3) Unit 3. (i) Unit 3 consists of all islands west of Unit 1(B), north of Unit 2, south of the center line of Frederick Sound, and east of the center line of Chatham Strait including Coronation, Kuiu, Kupreanof, Mitkof, Zarembo, Kashevarof, Woronkofski, Etolin, Wrangell, and Deer Islands.
+(3) Unit 3. (i) Unit 3 consists of all islands west of Unit 1B, north of Unit 2, south of the center line of Frederick Sound, and east of the center line of Chatham Strait including Coronation, Kuiu, Kupreanof, Mitkof, Zarembo, Kashevaroff, Woronkofski, Etolin, Wrangell, and Deer Islands.